-In California, the number of Dental Hygienists is expected to grow much faster than average growth rate for all occupations.
-Jobs for Dental Hygienists are expected to increase by 23.4 percent, or 5,100 jobs between 2012 and 2022.
+In California, the number of Dental Hygienists is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Dental Hygienists are expected to increase by 15.1 percent, or 3,100 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|